pkhanal/watson-workshop-java/README.md

 #### Import the project into your IDE of choice

-### Let's build a simple chatbot using Conversation Service
+### Let's build a chatbot using Conversation Service

 #### Getting the Service Credentials
 You will need the username and password credentials for Conversation service.
 Service credentials are different from your Bluemix account username and password.